JorPan/musicly-frontend/README.md

 - Run npm install to get all dependencies.
 - Run npm start to start the server, and press 'y' if prompted to use a different port.
 - This will automatically open the app in your browser.
-- You do NOT need to utilize the back end to use this app.
-The backend is solely for saving chords and progressions locally.
+- You don't need to utilize the back end to use this app locally!

 ## Instructions

-Once logged in, users will see several options - click on Mode-ify.
+Once opening the app, users will see several options - click on Mode-ify.
 This is the name of the chord & progression builder application.

 Users will be instantly met by a piano keyboard that maps to their computer keyboard.
 There is a sound drop down with more than 120 sounds available to play, I recommend sticking with piano for chords.